urban48/JBot/README.md

 bot usage:
 ----------

+     j help

+     here's what I can do:

+     Privilege check, commands: ["who's your daddy", "who's your mommy"] Show help, commands: ['help']
+     Search wikipedia, commands: ['wiki']
+     Show the flow, commands: ['whats the flow', "what's the flow", 'what is the flow'] Set the flow, commands: ['set flow', 'set the flow'] Tell a joke, commands: ['tell me a joke', 'humor me', 'tell me a better joke'] Tries to find the answer, commands: ?
+     Define words using Urbandictionary, commands: ['define']

 The bot will only answer when addressed with one of the words that are contained in BOT_ADDRESS_SET for example: